SC withholding unemployment claim numbers on the order of Trump administration

 The Post and Courier has repeatedly asked state officials since Monday to release information on the exact number of unemployment claims they were processing on a daily basis.
 The newspaper did so to try to get a more accurate picture of how hard the state's economy is being hit by the public health crisis.

-Dorthy Weaver, a spokesperson for DEW, said the state agency asked federal officials for permission to release more up-to-date numbers on unemployment claims to the public this week.
+Dorothy Weaver, a spokeswoman for DEW, said the state agency asked federal officials for permission to release more up-to-date numbers on unemployment claims to the public this week.

-"We reached out to (the Department of Labor) again to verify and have been instructed we are not to release specific numbers for (unemployment insurance) claims," the agency announced on Twitter Friday.
+"We reached out to (the Department of Labor) again to verify and have been instructed we are not to release specific numbers for (unemployment insurance) claims," the agency announced Friday on Twitter.
 "We are working to be as transparent as possible while following guidelines that are in place."

 Dan Ellzey, the executive director of DEW, did tell members of the S.C.
 Chamber of Commerce on Tuesday that the state was witnessing a "dramatic increase" in claims.

-And on Thursday, the state agency did publicly announce it had already collected 400 percent more unemployment claims compared to the previous week.
+And on Thursday, the state agency did publicly announce it had already collected 400 percent more unemployment claims compared with the previous week.

-As a result, The Post and Courier did its own math and was able to estimate that the number of new unemployment claims in the state equaled somewhere around 10,000 applications.
+As a result, The Post and Courier did its own math and was able to estimate that the number of new unemployment claims in the state was about 10,000 applications.

 But a more accurate tally remains unavailable.